Frequently Asked Questions

 Why can’t the Immigration team take the evidence from my EOI and include with my application?

-The EOI submission determined eligibility to apply for PR.
+The EOI submission determines an individuals eligibility to apply for PR.
 Being invited to apply for PR is a separate process.

 How do I know if my PR has been successfully received by MFAI?

-If you lodge a PR online, you will receive an automated email response once you click on the SUBMIT button.
+If you lodge a PR submission online, you will receive an automated email confirmation once you click the SUBMIT button.

-If you lodge a PR in person, you will receive a receipt for payment.
+If you lodge a PR submission in person, you will receive a payment receipt.

-Can I apply for 2 categories of PR?
+Can I apply for two categories of PR?

-You will receive an invite for PR under the category you expressed interest.
+You will receive an invite for PR under the category you submitted an expression of interest in.

 What if my spouse and I are no longer in a relationship?

-If there has been a change to your relationship status since expressing interest for PR, this is considered as a material change in circumstance which needs to be declared to the PIO under regulation 41 of the Cook Islands Immigration Regulations 2022.
+If there has been a change to your relationship status since you expressed interest in permanent residence (PR), this is considered a material change in circumstances and must be declared to the Principal Immigration Officer in accordance with regulation 62 of the Cook Islands Immigration Regulations 2023.

-You can only apply for PR on spouse ground if you are currently in a genuine and stable relationship with a Cook Islander or permanent resident.
+You may only apply for PR as a spouse if you are currently in a genuine and stable relationship with a Cook Islander or a permanent resident.

 Do I need to hold a valid permit to apply for PR?